Recruitment and Retention for Rural Health Facilities

 Recruitment and retention are closely linked.
 Recruiting healthcare providers and acclimating them to a community and facility are expensive, and often lengthy, endeavors.
 It is important to recruit providers who are well-suited to the community in which they will work, and to be proactive in retaining those providers.
 This is called recruiting for retention.

-Recruitment efforts should first and foremost strive to make an appropriate match for candidates, their families, healthcare facilities, and the community.
-Factors that contribute to a good fit include:
+Recruitment efforts should emphasize making an appropriate match for candidates, their families, healthcare facilities, and the community.
+Factors that may contribute to a good fit include:

 - Mission/purpose of the facility aligned to provider's purpose